NOTICE: NOTIFICATION — DATE

 About

-At Spalding, we understand how powerful a person’s voice can be.
-We understand how writing can inspire and shape the world, how it can influence and drive creativity, how it makes us want to learn and create.
-This is why the Creative Writing Program at Spalding places an emphasis on career, collaboration, feedback, community, and an exploration of craft through workshops and classes designed to not only provide writers with strong writing skills, but to also make those writers part of a larger community as they pursue careers in writing.
+At Spalding, we understand how powerful a person’s voice can be, how writing can inspire change and shape the world, how it can influence and drive creativity, how it makes us want to learn.
+Spalding’s Bachelor of Fine Arts in Creative Writing is an opportunity to build a life around language.

 The BFA’s undergraduate magazine, The Opal, gives students the opportunity to work as editors for an online, student-run publication.
 Going into its third year, The Opal is focused on providing a space for emerging writers across the country.